Can You Use An Eye Mask To Curl Lashes Naturally? I Tried It

 Advertisement

 The next night, I tried this hack with another, tighter mask from a different brand in the hope that I could boost the lifted effect, but this one had slightly fluffy material inside — and that was a rookie error.
 As my eyes were open a little, the material felt scratchy.
 I immediately ended up with bloodshot eyes and the fear that I'd wake up with conjunctivitis, so you can forgive me for giving up after a few minutes.
-Peep Club's Instant Relief Eye Spray, £15, was something of a saviour.
+Optimel Manuka Honey Dry Eye Drops, $25, were something of a saviour.

 Advertisement

 As a result, this isn't the optometrist recommendation when it comes to curling your lashes.
 "If you want to do this, a heated lash curler that only you use is your best bet," said Nicola.
 It pays to get your tool right, though.
-"You want to make sure it's more of a mascara wand design, versus a clamp," said Nicola, like the Lash Star Heated Lash Curler, £32.
+"You want to make sure it's more of a mascara wand design, versus a clamp," said Nicola, like the Mirenesse iCurl Twin Heated Gold Lash Curler, $55.
 Try not to do this very often, added Nicola, who said it's like straightening your hair.
 "Heat can make any kind of hair follicle brittle and vulnerable," she explained.
 Nicola advises making sure the tool is kept clean before and after use — and only using it before mascara.